techidaily/site-win11-tips/source/_posts/mastering-text-selection-in-windows-compatible-pdfs.md

  Protecting confidential data with PDF encryption is a great way to keep prying eyes at bay.
 Thanks to advances in encryption technology, it is possible to safeguard PDFs with passwords and restrict specific actions, such as printing, editing, etc. Considering that possibility, the PDF that doesn't allow you to highlight or select text may also be restricted to read-only mode.

  So, confirm whether the PDF's author has placed certain restrictions on it.
 If he has, request an unrestricted version of the PDF file.
 Alternatively, you can remove the restrictions set on the PDF on your own.
-Several online tools allow you to remove constraints, such as[Online2pdf](https://online2pdf.com/remove-pdf-restrictions) .
+Several online tools allow you to remove constraints, such as [Online2pdf](https://online2pdf.com/remove-pdf-restrictions) .

 ### 4\.
 Check the Software for Issues

  Despite this being fairly obvious, you may occasionally be unable to highlight text in PDF files because of a deep-rooted issue in your PDF viewer.
 To confirm this, open up a different PDF and select the text to highlight.
 If it doesn't work on the other file, too, it's a software issue.

  Try opening the same PDF in another PDF viewer to verify the issue further.
 Can't decide what to choose?
-We have compiled a guide on the[best PDF readers](https://www.makeuseof.com/tag/6-pdf-readers-windows/) to assist you in this endeavor.
+We have compiled a guide on the [best PDF readers](https://www.makeuseof.com/tag/6-pdf-readers-windows/) to assist you in this endeavor.
 Download any of the programs we cover and open the PDF file with it.
 If it runs perfectly, this is the final confirmation that the problem lies with your software.

  Restart the software, update it, repair corrupt files, and apply other relevant fixes depending on the software you have to resolve the primary issue.
 Once the primary problem with the software is resolved, the feature will resume working normally.